3 Types of Cross-Site Scripting (XSS) Attacks

 A reflected XSS attack occurs when a hacker delivers a malicious script to a vulnerable web application, which the server then returns in the HTTP response.
 The victim’s browser executes the malicious script as part of the HTTP response, compromising the legitimate user and sending private information back to the hacker.

 Reflected XSS attacks typically target error messages or search engine result pages, as it’s easy to send a malicious email with a link that many users will click.
 When the user clicks the link, the server receives the request containing the malicious script, and since it’s not stored, it responds by sending a code back to the user.
-When user inputs aren’t adequately validated and sanitized, or when data is unsafely duplicated from a request, there’s a risk of reflected XSS vulnerabilities.
+When user inputs aren’t adequately validated and sanitised, or when data is unsafely duplicated from a request, there’s a risk of reflected XSS vulnerabilities.

 Additionally, you can implement a stringent Content Security Policy (CSP) to help you identify the source of inline scripts, reducing the risk of reflected XSS attacks.
 A strong CSP gives you control of scripts and the web page locations where they may be loaded and run.